Tusharisme/InterviewShare/README.md

 # InterviewShare 🎓
+*A platform to share and browse interview experiences.*

+> **Status**: Deployment Active 🟢

-**InterviewShare** is a full-stack web application designed to help students share and browse interview experiences.
-Built with Flask and Vue.js, it offers a secure and interactive platform for placement preparation.
+**InterviewShare** is a full-stack web application built with Flask and Vue.js, offering a secure and interactive platform for placement preparation.

 ## 🌟 Features
 - **User Authentication**: Secure Login and Registration (Flask-Security).